The Council of Elrond: Summary

 At this, Strider displays his broken sword, Narsil, and reveals that he is Aragorn, the heir of Isildur.
 In the battle that ended the Second Age, Isildur had used the broken sword to cut the One Ring from Sauron's hand, but refused to destroy it, claiming it for himself.
 The Ring had been lost when Isildur was killed; it was his bane, the thing that caused his death.

 Elrond summons Frodo to show the Ring; Boromir is astonished it should have come to such an unlikely recipient.
 Bilbo tells how the Ring came into his possession, after his meeting with Gollum, described in The Hobbit.

 Gandalf explains how the Ring had lengthened Gollum's life, how he had found a scroll written by Isildur which told how to identify the ring by its "fiery letters", and that he and Frodo had seen these in Frodo's home.

 Aragorn tells of his long search for Gollum, that he finally captured him and gave him to Thranduil's Elves in Mirkwood to hold in safety.
 At this, Thranduil's son Legolas tells of Gollum's escape.
 Gandalf tells the shocked meeting that Gollum may yet have a part to play.

 Gandalf reports further bad news: that the chief Wizard, Saruman, has betrayed them and is now working to become a power in his own right.
 Gandalf was captured by Saruman, so he had been unable to meet Frodo as he had promised.
-He escaped when Gwaihir the Eagle rescued him.
+He escaped when Gwaihir, Lord of the Eagles, rescued him.

 The Council debates what to do with the Ring, but all the proposals are seen not to work.
 Elrond says that the Ring must be destroyed, and that the only way is to bring it to the fire of Mount Doom in Mordor, where it was forged.
 Frodo takes this task upon himself.
 Samwise Gamgee, who had been listening, though he had not been invited, asks if Frodo would have to go alone.
 Elrond tells Sam that he can go with his master.